 The primary care doctor may refer you to see a psychiatrist.

 Psychiatrists specialize in treating mental illnesses.
 They have lots of knowledge about psychiatric medication; they know which meds could make a physical problem you have, like high blood pressure, worse.
-They also known about new medications and can prescribe medication a primary doctor would not want to prescribe.
-For psychosis or Bipolar Disorder a psychiatrist is highly recommended.
+They also know about new medications and can prescribe medication a primary doctor would not want to prescribe.
+For psychosis or Bipolar Disorder, a psychiatrist is highly recommended.

 What treatments will a counselor use that the doctor didn’t?

-In a previous post I wrote about the differences between Therapists, Counselors and Social workers.
-What is important to you, if you have depression, is finding someone, preferably knowledgeable and licensed, who knowns how to help you with your problem.
+In a previous post, I wrote about the differences between Therapists, Counselors and Social workers.
+What is important to you, if you have depression, is finding someone, preferably knowledgeable and licensed, who knows how to help you with your problem.
 The therapist will probably use one of the theoretical approaches below.